epfl-ada/ada-2023-project-crunchychicken/README.md

 Combine 3, 6: related to character personas
 - How impact is the director's character choices on the movie's success?
 How diverse the directors are in their character choices?
 How does it affect the success of the movie?

+???And Maybe add one which kind of realted to  all the thing above:
+11) Can we spot bright underrated directors who are in the early stages of their career?
+We will try to do that by analyzing the movie genre, the plot summary, the movie characters, the profile of the director (e.g., age, gender, country of origin) and the profile of the cast and crew of their movies.*

 ## Proposed additional datasets